Army Apache Attack Helicopter Repairer – MOS-15R

 - Experimental use of marijuana after age 18

-- Documented instance of the use, sale, transfer, possession, or manufacture of any narcotic or other controlled substance or dangerous drug
+- The documented instance of the use, sale, transfer, possession, or manufacture of any narcotic or other controlled substance or dangerous drug

 Similar Civilian Occupations to MOS 15R